zhiguo-eyelab/Pylink_book/README.md

-# Pylink_book
-Eye-tracking with Python and Pylink
+# Eye-tracking with Python and Pylink

 Python is becoming more and more popular among scientists.
 Its application in psychology and neuroscience has expanded from scripting computer-based experimental tasks to all aspects of research, including but not limited to data collection, analysis, and visualization.